angelopana/portfolio/content/portfolio/singleMind.md

 title: SingleMind
 date: 2019-05-13T12:49:27.000+06:00
 thumbnail: images/portfolio/singlemind.png
-service: Development, UX Design
+service: Andoird Dev, Java
-client: CS441 Project
+client: Software Engineer Project
 shortDescription: The idea of SingleMind is a very own on premises application to help the student body of California State University San  Marcos, to manage their school workload.
 Ranging from but not limited too all school classes and hours, Exam Dates, Quizzes and due dates.